Helping You Create Clothes That Make You Feel Great By Providing Fashionable Sewing Patterns That Fit

 How to find the perfect tension for your sewing projects!

-When I first started sewing I spent a lot of time trying to find the right thread tension, my stitches would either come up too slack or too tight with looping on the underside or the bobbin thread showing between stiches.
+When I first started sewing I spent a lot of time trying to find the right thread tension, my stitches would either come up too slack or too tight with looping on the underside or the bobbin thread showing between stitches.
 I often found myself getting frustrated and giving up because no matter how many times I adjusted the settings it still wouldn’t work!
 Sound familiar?

 to check first.